What You Should Know About Silica Dust

 Most importantly, workers should use any on-site facilities provided to ensure silica dust does not cross contaminate.
 A change of clothes is critical to avoid carrying silica dust home with you on your work clothes.

-To summarize, Safety Services Company is committed to helping employers in the U.S. and Canada provide safe and healthful workplaces for their employees through innovative training programs.
-Learn how we can help neutralize the dangers of silica in your workplace by visiting www.safetyservicescompany.com.
+Safety Services Company is committed to helping employers in the U.S. and Canada provide safe and healthful workplaces for their employees through innovative OSHA silica training programs.

 - Next Post: Walking Working Surfaces: Know the OSHA Rule Update